aartikis/RTEC/docs/prolog-existing-apps.md

 ## Execution in Prolog

+For existing applications, the patterns are already compiled.
+The compilation process is described Section 4.iv. of the documentation.

 ### Running an Existing Application

   1. While in /execution scripts, run ``` swipl -l continuousQueries.prolog ```  or ``` yap -l continuousQueries.prolog ```, depending on the Prolog distribution installed in your system.